ccxt/ccxt/wiki/Manual.md

 ### OperationFailed
 <a name="NetworkError" id="NetworkError"></a>

 An `OperationFailed` happens when user sends **correctly constructed & valid request** to exchange, but an non-deterministic problem occurred.
-In suchcases, you might consider retrying after some time.
+In such cases, you might consider retrying after some time.
 - maintenance ongoing
 - internet/network connectivitiy issues
 - DDoS protections